-In November last year, the BBC ran a month-long ‘Black and British’ season.
-We highlighted ten black British artists with works in public collections, celebrating the grand canvases of Frank Bowling, the controversial portraits of Chris Ofili, the questions about identity and colonialism posed by Sonia Boyce, Lubaina Himid and Tam Joseph, and the quiet, powerful portraits of Lynette Yiadom-Boakye.
+In November 2016, the BBC ran a month-long 'Black and British' season.
+To tie in, Art UK highlighted ten black British artists with works in public collections, celebrating the grand canvases of Frank Bowling, the controversial portraits of Chris Ofili, the questions about identity and colonialism posed by Sonia Boyce, Lubaina Himid and Tam Joseph, and the quiet, powerful portraits of Lynette Yiadom-Boakye.

-Where better to start than with one of the 2017 Turner Prize nominees?
-A recent change in the prize rules has made artists of all ages eligible, so Anderson has – along with Lubaina Himid – become the first nominee over the age of 50 since 1991.
+In 2017 a change in the Turner Prize rules made artists of all ages eligible, so during this year, Hurvin Anderson became – along with eventual winner Lubaina Himid – the first nominee over the age of 50 since 1991.

-Veronica Ryan works primarily in sculpture (some of which you can see on Tate’s website) so we only have one of her works on Art UK: Territories.
-It doesn’t immediately seem to bear any relation to her similarly-titled work Territorial – a plant-like sculpture, a 'softly organic form' made of plaster and bronze – and information on the painting is quite hard to come by.
+Veronica Ryan works primarily in sculpture (some of which you can see on Tate's website) so we currently only have one of her works on Art UK: Territories.
+It doesn't immediately seem to bear any relation to her similarly titled work Territorial – a plant-like sculpture, a 'softly organic form' made of plaster and bronze – and information on the painting is quite hard to come by.

 Trafalgar Square fourth plinth designer, Royal Academician, MBE recipient and explorer of colonial identity: Shonibare's brightly-coloured artworks are unashamedly political and demand the attention of the viewer.

-Line Painting is currently the only work by Shonibare we have on Art UK.
+In 2017, when this piece was originally pubilshed, Line Painting was the only work by Shonibare we have on Art UK.
+We have since added more of his works, and he is Art UK's 2019 Patron.
 The Arts Council Collection describe its meaning:

 Duppy Shadow is a fascinating painting.
 'Duppy' is a Jamaican term for a ghost or a spirit.
 Is the girl depicted meant to represent some sort of ghost?
 She stands at odds with the landscape she is in, looking awkward against the backdrop, almost combative.
 She's in the British countryside as rendered by Gainsborough or Constable and finds herself at odds with it.
 Is the 'Duppy' the spirit of the girl's Jamaican roots?